-While cave diving, a group of researchers accidentally awaken prehistoric-like creatures with an extreme sensitivity to even the slightest sound.
+While cave diving, a group of researchers accidentally awaken prehistoric-like creatures with an extreme sensitivity to sound.
 Outside of the caves, we are introduced to Ally (Kiernan Shipka), a deaf teen who struggles to deal with her overbearing parents, played by Stanley Tucci and Miranda Otto.
-She hopes to escape their severe helicopter parenting come time for University life.
+She hopes to escape their severe helicopter parenting when she heads off to college.

-However, her plans for a future are shaken when the creatures make way across the country, forcing the government to put forth a shelter-in-place order.
+However, her future plans are shaken when the creatures make way across the country, forcing the government to put forth a shelter-in-place order.
 Ally’s family, along with family friend Glenn (John Corbett), favor heading out to the country, hoping it will be quieter and therefore safer.
-But they will soon learn that there may be no safe place away from the monsters — and people.
+But they will soon learn that a safe place may not exist away from the monsters — and people.

 This film had the sad misfortune of following up a critical darling that has an eerily similar setup.
 Even down to having a deaf family member, The Silence doesn’t have much to set itself apart.
-Similarities aside, and even if the aforementioned film (which ironically stars Tucci’s sister-in-law Emily Blunt) didn’t exist, I still don’t find this film to give much to the audience.
+Even if the aforementioned film (which ironically stars Tucci’s sister-in-law Emily Blunt) didn’t exist, this film still doesn’t offer much to the audience.

 I’ll start off with some positives.
-There are some clever uses for survival thrown about.
+There are some clever uses for survival thrown in.
 For every three moments of cringe, you get one “that’s sort of cool” moment to keep you somewhat interested.
 Truthfully, that’s all I could give to this film in terms of credit.
-Mainly, this film suffers from a weak story, painfully dull dialogue, and special effects undeserving of any semblance of praise – simply put, it’s a bad TV movie.
+Mainly, this film suffers from a weak story, painfully dull dialogue, and lackluster special effects.
+Simply put, it’s a bad TV movie.

-The Silence has some talented actors in it, which sadly said yes to the most simplistic script.
-I also find that hiring a hearing actress to play a deaf character to be quite offensive to the Deaf community.
-Especially considering the character speaks quite a lot and signs very little.
+The Silence has some talented actors in it, which sadly said “yes” to the most simplistic script.
+I also find that hiring a hearing actress to play a deaf character, especially one that speaks quite often and signs very little, a bit offensive to the Deaf community.
 I’m sure Netflix has a thing with Shipka, based on her role in their Sabrina series, but that certainly does not mean we can’t get a little more sincere representation in our films.